ProCode-Software/proicons/CONTRIBUTING.md

 cd proicons

 # Make sure to build your package when testing
-pnpm run ci
+bun run ci

-pnpm link
+bun link

 # Create a testing folder and initialize a package
 mkdir test